jonjhiggins/jon-higgins-2019/src/data/words/animated-scaled-letters.md

       y: textScaleBig
     })

-<p class="p--pullquote" data-pullquote="I noticed the object needed to be stored in a variable, or GreenSock doesn't increment from previous value">When using GreenSock on JS objects I noticed the object needed to be stored in a variable, or GreenSock doesn't seem to increment from previous value, e.g:</p>
+<div data-pullquote="I noticed the object needed to be stored in a variable, or GreenSock doesn't increment from previous value"></div>

+When using GreenSock on JS objects I noticed the object needed to be stored in a variable, or GreenSock doesn't seem to increment from previous value, e.g:

     var textAScaling = textA.scaling;